 Before you make your loan request, ask yourself these questions to make sure you’ve addressed all 5 Cs in your loan application and business plan:

-- Is my business in compliance with all local, state and federal laws and regulations?
+- Is my business following all local, state and federal laws and regulations?

-- Am I providing a viable product or service despite the competition?
+- Am I providing a needed product or service?